 The 30-year-old only joined Randwick this season after moving to the village and deciding to unpack his cricket kit after last playing in 2015 when he spent half the summer turning out for Frocester 3rds.

 Seb, who only has to walk up the hill to the club, admitted he was still in a daze as he reflected on two quite remarkable performances in the Premier League.

-He said: “I would have been in dreamland with a 50 and a five-for so it’s all a bit surreal to be honest, to score a first league hundred and finish up with seven wickets.”
+“I would have been in dreamland with a 50 and a five-for so it’s all a bit surreal to be honest, to score a first league hundred and finish up with seven wickets.”

 Seb, who describes himself as a bowling all-rounder, was particularly pleased with his century though Rockhampton were left to rue spilling a difficult chance at cover when he had scored only one.